Halalaluyafail3/LuaPreprocessor/README.md

 When the function macro returns, the visible tokens are the result of macro expansion.
 Generally, a macro should only try to view and manipulate tokens in a defined region, such as in a set of brackets rather than work with all visible tokens.

-Built in macros should only be invoked with their original name, and should only be invoked directly by putting them in the macros table.
+Built in macros should only be invoked with their original name or their original name as a string literal, and should only be invoked directly by putting them in the macros table.
 The default preprocessing state will start with a macros table containg just the built in macros: `now`, `notnow`, `totokens`, `tostring`, `concat`, `if`, `defined`, `lua`, `none`.
 Here, 'brackets' is used to refer to parentheses, square brackets, or curly brackets.
 All types of brackets are treated equally, and when counting brackets to find the ending bracket they will be treated equally.
 Built in macros will scan left to right and do macro expansions, unless stated otherwise.
 The results of macro expansions are included in this scanning.

 # The built in macros
-* `none`: Removes the symbol `$` and the name `none`.
+* `none`: Removes the symbol `$` and the string literal or name `none`.
 ```lua
 $none -- Expands to nothing
 ```
-* `lua`: Evaluates an expression or sequence of statements enclosed with brackets after the name `lua`.
+* `lua`: Evaluates an expression or sequence of statements enclosed with brackets after the string literal or name `lua`.
 If both interpretations are valid, the expression interpretation will be preferred.
 A reference to the preprocessor state is provided in the `...` arguments.
 References to the preprocessor state can be used, and only the tokens after the closing bracket are visible.
-The symbol `$`, the name `lua`, and the expression or statements enclosed with brackets are replaced by the return value.
+The symbol `$`, the string literal or name `lua`, and the expression or statements enclosed with brackets are replaced by the return value.
 The return value should be:

-    * nil, the value nil is the result.
+    * nil, the name nil is the result.
-    * A boolean, false or true is the result.
+    * A boolean, false or true as a name is the result.
     * A number, this number is the result and must not be NaN.
-If the number is a negative floating point number, it will be replaced by four tokens `(-N)` where N is the number.
+If the number is a negative floating point number it will be replaced by four tokens `(-N)` where N is the number (as a numeric literal), otherwise it is replaced by a single numeric literal.
-    * A string, this string is the result.
+    * A string, this string is the result (as a string literal).
     * A table, values are read from the table like it is an array (starting at index 1, incrementing the index until it find the first nil value).
 Each value should be a string, which will be converted to tokens for the result.
 The tokens generated from each of the strings are combined for the result.
 These strings are evaluated separately, meaning tables such as `{"[[","]]"}` are not valid.
-    * No values, if zero values are returned then the result is nothing.
+    * Nothing, if zero values are returned then the result is nothing.

-    * If multiple values are returned, all values except the first are ignored.
+    If multiple values are returned, all values except the first are ignored.
 ```lua
 $lua(1+2) -- 3
 $lua() -- nothing